era/elias.sh/markdown/posts/peg_and_rust.md

 - ident > alpha: "b"
 ```

-Before talking about the output, you may notice that we do not have any `ident_list` and the reason is that the `_` is a modifier to make it a “silent rule”, basically a rule that will not be in our final AST.
+You may notice that we do not have any `ident_list` and the reason is that the `_` is a modifier to make it a “silent rule”, basically a rule that will not be in our final AST.

 The output generated looks like the following image where all the idents are on the same iterable data structure: